yngerges-pro/CS3650A1/README.md

 # CS3650A1
-## Run the simulation driver java file
+## Run the Voting Service java file